devopstrainings/linux-basics-katakoda/linux-adminstration/step2.md

 ----

 This user which we created so far is a real user, But also to run our software or applications inside the server we need those process associated to a user.
-In other words we dont run softwares or applications with root user directly and hence we create certain
+In other words we dont run softwares or applications with root user directly and hence we create certain users in the system

 # Additional Commands for Practice